 - Engages the work of teams of scholars involved in interdisciplinary research activities and initiatives.

-- Serve as an innovative research liaison to support students and faculty throughout their research studies by answering questions, offering advice and providing feedback.
+- Serves as a scholarly liaison to support students and faculty throughout their research studies.

-- Establish partnerships with local (i.e., schools and school districts), national, and international institutions, with the aim of disseminating and extending the IRML.
+- Establishes partnerships with local, national, and international entities with the aim of disseminating and leveraging Bagwell College research expertise and resources.

-- Facilitate the generation of research products to disseminate the work done by students and faculty in the IRML.
+- Facilitates the generation of research products to disseminate the work done by students and faculty.

-- Represent the Bagwell College of Education in KSU’s Research Advisory Council.
+- Represents the Bagwell College of Education on KSU’s Research Advisory Council.

-- Collaborate with the BCOE Research Consortium Committee to enhance faculty connectivity regarding research endeavors.
+- Collaborates with the BCOE Research Consortium Committee to enhance faculty connectivity regarding research endeavors.

-You can contact Dr. Iván M. Jorrín Abellán (BCOE Research Catalyst) at firstname.lastname@example.org or at email@example.com.
+You can contact Dr. Iván M. Jorrín Abellán (BCOE Research Catalyst Interim Associate Dean) at firstname.lastname@example.org or at email@example.com.